About The Hunts

 Taiji is a traditional whaling town, but in a different sense.
 In the past a single whale would be driven into a net by boats rowed by crews of men.
 The meat would be shared among the town’s citizens, and only a few whales were hunted each year.

 Utilizing a fleet of motorized boats to herd hundreds of dolphins at a time is a newer practice, beginning in the late 1960s.
 Given that captured dolphins are sold for live captive display indicates that this is a commercial activity, not a traditional subsistence hunting method for community survival.

 The hunts are driven by profit from captivity

 A single bottlenose dolphin sold to a marine park can generate several thousand dollars for the dolphin hunters, as opposed to several hundred dollars for a slaughtered dolphin’s meat.
 That captured dolphin will be trained to perform in shows or swim with paying tourists, earning hundreds of thousands for its owners during its lifetime.
 Ultimately, the hunts are not driven by the need for sustenance, or tradition, but rather the desire to profit from the exploitation of natural resources.

 What We Do In Taiji

-Dolphin Project is the only organization to have had a consistent ground presence in Taiji since 2003.
-We document and livestream the hunts throughout the course of the entire season in hopes of raising awareness to this practice, as well as work with local activists who want to end the hunts.
+Dolphin Project is the only organization to have had a consistent ground presence in Taiji since 2003, documenting and livestreaming the hunts in hopes of raising awareness of this practice.
+We also collaborate with various local Japanese activists who are working to end the hunts.
 Dolphin Project is funding several lawsuits which are currently in litigation in Japanese courts.

 The Challenges We Face